 - Dr Greg Taylor

 Candidates can specify a college preference on their application forms (not necessarily the same college as that of the potential supervisor) or indicate that they have no preference, in which case a college will be selected on their behalf.
 Whether or not you state a college preference will not affect how the department assesses your application and ultimately whether or not they decide to make you an offer.

-The following colleges accept applications from OII masters students:
+The following colleges accept applications from OII doctoral students:

 - Balliol College

 - Brasenose College

 - Kellogg College

 - Linacre College